 Do you know someone who's volunteering in another country?
 We all love getting care packages but it's especially great to receive while you're living abroad.
 Here's some ideas of what they'd love to get.

-Whether your volunteer is living abroad in Ukraine, spending a semester in Thailand or serving in one of ILP's many other countries, they are going to get a little bit homesick for their favorite American foods.
+Whether your volunteer is living abroad in Ukraine, spending a semester in Thailand or serving in one of ILP's many other countries, they are going to get a little bit homesick for their favorite American foods that they've always loved (trust us).

 First things first ... get some tips on how to send international mail and then fill your package with things they want most.

 Hear it from me, having a few favorite foods and treats to eat is so nice to have (speaking from my own ILP experience!).
 I mean, who doesn't love a care package?
 Well ... when you're living abroad homesickness is a real thing and you can't just walk down the street for some comfort food.
 Everything is different in another country, including the food!
 Even if you can find American food at the grocery store, it's usually pretty expensive.